-This MSc programme allows you to gain advanced skills in these priority themes by providing specialised taught modules in Systems, Aerodynamics and Aero Structures as well as pursuing an MSc research project.
+This MSc programme allows students to gain advanced skills by providing specialised taught modules in Aero Structures as well as the closely related field of Materials Science.
+The structure of the programme includes Aerospace Structures and Composites.

-You will undertake a 90 credit research project in an area of our research strengths and using our state of the art facilities.
+Students will also pursue a research project which combines elements of both structural mechanics applied to Aero structures, and Materials Science.
+The 90 credit research project is to be undertaken using our research activities and our state of the art facilities.
 Several high performance computing clusters owned by the university support a full spectrum of computational research.
 Our aerospace labs include a wide range of wind tunnels and an anechoic chamber supporting aerodynamic research.
 An advanced UK CueSim Flight Simulator and France-Price Induction Jet engine test bench support Systems, Aerodynamics and Propulsion research.
 Systems and in particular Space Engineering research is also supported by our micro-injector labs.
 Further Aero Structure research is supported by the facilities and expertise provided by Nanoforce, a company directly associated with the School.

-The programme aims to prepare specialists with advanced taught and research skills.
-Advanced research skills in propulsion as related to one of the previously noted themes can be pursued through the research project.
-Students completing this programme will be able to develop novel computational, experimental and technology products for the Aerospace industries.
-In particular the programme has the following aims to:
+The programme aims to prepare specialists with advanced taught and research skills in two of the UK Aerospace priority themes of Systems, Aerodynamics and Aero Structures.
+Students completing this programme will be able to develop novel computational, experimental and technology products for the Aerospace industries while at the same the opportunity is provided to gain the capability to understand engineering-related issues in commerce and law.